Selecting Fixtures and Dimmers for Control

 You can touch the roller image to change the attribute to the next/previous value.
 For continuously variable controls like a dimmer, touching the roller will set the attribute to full or zero.

 For attributes with fixed values such as gobos and fixed colour wheels, the Attribute Editor window can be easier to work with than the wheels.
 It also offers a colour picker window for fixtures with RGB or CMY colour mixing.

-Double press View/Open then Attribute Editor from the window select buttons to show it.
+Press View/Open then Open Workspace Window then Attribute Editor to show it.
 As a shortcut you can also show it by touching the attribute name text just below the on-screen IPCGBES buttons.

 The buttons on the left of the window select the attribute to change.